 Outline and Scope

-The adoption of novel active wearable devices, either for daily assistance or clinical rehabilitation, requires new approaches to ultimately enable efficient treatments and better facilitation of movement for individuals who present loss of motor abilities.
-In particular, since these devices interact directly with humans there are major challenges that still need to be addressed such as acceptance, effectiveness, safety and functionality.
-Thus, there is a need to consider further the knowledge from complementary disciplines such as neuronal sciences, human-centered design, computer science, biomechanics, neuroscience, and psychology.
-This will enable to design the wearable devices as a natural extension of the human body, a fundamental feature for sustainability of such system.
+The adoption of novel active wearable robotic devices, either for worker support, daily assistance or clinical rehabilitation, requires new approaches to ultimately enable efficient treatments and better facilitation of movement for individuals who perform physical labor or face a loss of their motor abilities.
+In particular, since these devices interact directly with humans, there are major challenges in their design and adoption, related to user acceptance, effectiveness, safety and functionality.
+Thus, there is a need to consider and integrate relevant knowledge from complementary disciplines such as mechatronic design, neuronal sciences, human-centered design, computer science, biomechanics, neuroscience, and psychology, among others.
+Integration of specific knowledge from such disciplines will enable to design the wearable devices as a natural extension and support of the human body.
+This is a fundamental requirement for larger adoption of such systems.

-This session is primarily addressed to young researchers (PhD and advanced Master students), researchers and professionals interested in Medical Robotics such as Assistive, Rehabilitation and surgical Robotics and in the new perspectives in this field.
-The workshop provides a unique opportunity for faculty, students, industry and the general public to come together and learn about the latest advances in these fields of medical robotics.
-The idea is to discuss current needs and future directions of human-robot interactive and rehabilitation systems from both the clinical and industrial point of view.
+This session is primarily addressed at young researchers (PhD and advanced Master students), advanced researchers and professionals interested in Wearable Robotics for Assistive, Rehabilitation and Worker-support applications and in new perspectives in this field.
+The workshop provides a unique opportunity for faculty, students, industry and the general public to come together and learn about the latest advances in these fields of wearable robotics.
+The idea is to discuss current needs and future directions in an interdisciplinary fashion including industrial and medical end-users or application specialists, robotics engineers, human robot interaction scientists, as well as human factors and ELS specialists.
 The participants will get in touch with other colleagues in the field and they will have the opportunity to improve their knowledge through the presented talks.